babashka/cli/README.md

 ## Completions

-The `dispatch` function can generate shell completions for `bash`, `zsh`, `fish` and `powershell`.
-This is used dynamically by shells as they call back into your program on each TAB.
+The `dispatch` function can generate dynamic shell completions for `bash`, `zsh`, `fish` and `powershell`.
+Shells call back into your program on each TAB to generate completions.
+The `:prog` (program name) value is essential in the `dispatch` call.
+The generated snippet registers completion for that name, so it must match the command you type.
-Set `:prog` to the program name.

 ``` clojure
 (cli/dispatch table args {:prog "mycli" :help true})
 ```

-Completion rides a hidden `org.babashka.cli/completions` subcommand group that `dispatch` adds for you. `mycli org.babashka.cli/completions snippet --shell <shell>` prints the install snippet for that shell.
+Completion goes through a hidden `org.babashka.cli/completions` subcommand group that `dispatch` adds for you. `mycli org.babashka.cli/completions snippet --shell <shell>` prints the install snippet for that shell.
 Install it like this.